A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 Generally, the price range can be anywhere from $25 (simple LED flashlights) to $600 (dark skin transilluminators).

-Some factors that may affect the price include image quality, vein detection technology, battery life, portability, and additional accessories or software.
+Some factors that may affect the price include real-time image quality, vein detection technology, battery life, portability, and additional accessories or software.

 👉 In a hurry?